hbc/shell-novice/05-script.md

 An off-hand comment from her supervisor has made Nelle realize that she should have provided a couple of extra parameters to `goostats` when she processed her files.
-This might have been a disaster if she had done all the analysis by hand, but thanks to for loops, it will only take a couple of hours to re-do.
+This might have been a disaster if she had done all the analysis by hand, but thanks to "for" loops, it will only take a couple of hours to re-do.

 But experience has taught her that if something needs to be done twice, it will probably need to be done a third or fourth time as well.